joemarshall/jekyll-smart-material/about.md

 permalink: /about/
 ---

-I am a senior researcher at the University of Nottingham, UK.
-I'm part of the [Mixed Reality Lab](https://www.nottingham.ac.uk/research/groups/mixedrealitylab/), and can usually be found either there, or in C15 in the Computer Science building.
+I am an academic at the University of Nottingham, UK.
+I'm part of the [Mixed Reality Lab](https://www.nottingham.ac.uk/research/groups/mixedrealitylab/), and can usually be found either there, or in C3 in the Computer Science building.

 I do research relating to the use of the whole body in interaction with computers.
 A lot of the time this involves building systems to test out ideas, and studying how these systems work in real world settings with users.
 For example I have been involved in building [computerised fairground rides]({{site.baseurl}}/projects/Rides/index.html), several [physical game systems]({{site.baseurl}}/games/), and presenting work as [live performances]({{site.baseurl}}/performances/).